Mediatek-Cloud/mcs-resources/content/en/tutorial/beta-release.md

 ![](../images/beta_release/img_betarelease_03.png)

 When a new device is created, it's in inactive and has a unique activation code.
 The device will only become available after being activated.
-After it's activated, it will get a unique device ID and device key, like the test device, and it's ready to work.
+After it's activated, it will get a unique deviceId and deviceKey, like the test device, and it's ready to work.

 You can find the activation code and all other device related information in the **Management** page.